bat-z/bat-z/README.md

  7. I don't really like large crowds also if it's a large group, I usually walk away.

 8. Batfam fans are a different story.
-I'm actually pretty scared to interact with DC fans on safe,;-; like most of them are freinds with my ex friends or with people who ruined my life, and it gets really awkward.
+I'm actually pretty scared to interact with DC fans on safe,;-; like most of them are freinds with my ex friends, and it gets really awkward.
 I tryin to avoid them

 9. I have bad sxious/health i will mostly leave ponytown or any online to taks multi breaks